The Curious Case of Paul Davies

 "Goodbye Mr. Westerfield, Mr. Davies."
 Samuel tipped his hat, motioning for us to go.

 Running across the stadium with Paul in tow, I looked for easiest escape route.
 The Crawlers had about ten shooters still opening up on everything that moved.
 Several had already been killed by security in the stadium, and others were still engaged with them.
-Getting close to one of the exits we took cover as three Crawlers starting firing on people trying to escape threw the tunnel.
+Getting close to one of the exits we took cover as three Crawlers starting firing on people trying to escape through the tunnel.
 I almost froze in rage as I saw a shotgun blast strike a mother and child trying to escape.
 As the child fell, I recognized him.
 The very same kid that had bumped into me not fifteen minutes ago.
 Looking, I saw a group of about twenty adults and children taking cover behind a store near the tunnel.
 The group of three murders approached their position.

 "Paul, get them out of here!"
 I ordered points at the helpless families.
 "NOW!"
 As Paul bolted toward them I opened fire on the trio of Crawlers.
 After firing about a dozen shots, I leapt behind a mobile bathroom for cover.
 Leaning out and seeing one of them had dropped to the ground, I fired another quick burst.
 Taking cover from the retaliation, I noticed a single security officer approaching to assist me.
 She fired his pistol at the two remaining Crawlers, giving me another opportunity to return fire.
 As my magazine ran dry, another Crawler was thrown to the ground.
 Whilst reloading the security officer lowered her gun, she had taken out the last Crawlers on her own.
 I started to walk over to talk to my hero.